marcov/lambda-yfinance/README.md

 TLDR:

-1. setup an AWS lambda with this code.
+1. setup an AWS lambda with this code - both the function and the associated layer.
 2. Create an API gateway as trigger.
 3. Test with:
 ```console